tim-koko/website/content/en/blog/2024-kafka-zookeeper-kraft-migration.md

 Since more than a year and the introduction of Kafka 3.3, KRaft-based Kafka clusters have been ready for production.
 The missing migration path from ZooKeeper to KRaft was added in the 3.6 release.
-ZooKeeper has already been officially marked as deprecated and the first release of Kafka 4.0 without ZooKeeper is expected to be released in 2024.
+ZooKeeper has already been officially marked as deprecated and the first release of Kafka 4.0 was released in March 2025.
 It is expected that critical bug fixes for ZooKeeper-based clusters will be delivered for another 12 months after the last version with ZooKeeper support is released.